vortex-data/vortex/docs/file_format.rst

 A few examples of concrete layouts:

-1. Chunked of struct of chunked of flat: essentially a Parquet layout with row groups in which each column's values are contiguously stored in pages.
+1. Chunked of columnar of chunked of flat: essentially a Parquet layout with row groups in which each column's values are contiguously stored in pages.
 Note that in this case, the pages within each "row group" may be of different sizes / do not have to be aligned.
-2. Struct of chunked of flat: eliminates row groups, retaining only pages.
+2. Columnar of chunked of flat: eliminates row groups, retaining only pages.
-3. Struct of flat: prevents row filter push-down because each array is, to the layout, an opaque sequence of bytes.
+3. Columnar of flat: prevents row filter push-down because each column is an opaque sequence of bytes.

-The chunked layout stores, per chunk, metadata necessary for effective row filtering such as sortedness, constancy, the minimum value, the maximum value, and the number of null rows.
+The chunked layout has an optional child that corresponds to a Vortex `StructArray` of per-chunk statistics (sometimes referred to as a "statistics table"), which contains metadata necessary for effective row filtering such as sortedness, the minimum value, the maximum value, and the number of null rows.
+Other statistics (e.g., sortedness) are stored inline with the data.

 The current writer implementation writes all such "metadata" IPC messages after writing all of the "data" IPC messages (allowing us to maximize the probability that metadata pruning can proceed